 Red Hat developed the RPM Package Manager software, which provides a standard way to package software for distribution.
 Managing software in the form of RPM packages is much simpler than working with software that is extracted into a file system from an archive.
 The RPM software allows administrators to track which files are, or have been installed.
 It also checks to ensure supporting packages are present when the software is installed.
 Lastly, it identifies which dependencies need to be removed if a software package is uninstalled.

-When installing software from repositories, only the software name is required.
+When installing software from a repository, only the software name is required.
 Additionally, the software with the highest version will be installed.
 If there are several files within the same version, the software with the highest release number will be installed.

 Each RPM software package is an archive made up of three components: